 A work-around is to edit

-Unfortunately, this does not survive restarts, and attempting to override the value in
+Unfortunately, this does not survive restarts.
+Attempting to override the value in

 /etc/lighttpd/external.conf has thusfar been unsuccessful.